ARCHER2-HPC/archer2-docs/user-guide/dev-environment.rst

 FFTW                 ``module load cray-fftw``
 ================== ======================================

-FFTW_ provides Fast Fourrier Transforms, and is available in version 3 only.
+FFTW_ provides Fast Fourier Transforms, and is available in version 3 only.